 Pablo Gabatto, Business Operations Manager at Ample Foods

-Amazon’s Multi-Channel Fulfillment program is a tempting option for many sellers.
-By leveraging Amazon’s fulfillment network, you can grow your business and not have to worry about fulfilling orders in-house.
+Amazon’s Multi-Channel Fulfilment program is a tempting option for many sellers.
+By leveraging Amazon’s fulfilment network, you can grow your business and not have to worry about fulfilling orders in-house.
 While it does have many benefits, there are limitations that may set you back.

-When researching ecommerce fulfillment options, consider ShipBob.
-We provide a lot of the same benefits as Amazon Multi-Channel Fulfillment, but also give you more flexibility and transparency.
-To learn more about how ShipBob can help you with order fulfillment or how you can switch from Amazon’s MCF to ShipBob, request a quote below.
+When researching ecommerce fulfilment options, consider ShipBob.
+We provide a lot of the same benefits as Amazon Multi-Channel Fulfilment, but also give you more flexibility and transparency.
+To learn more about how ShipBob can help you with order fulfilment or how you can switch from Amazon’s MCF to ShipBob, request a quote below.

-Amazon Multi-Channel Fulfillment (MCF) is a fulfillment service that uses Amazon’s warehouses to store products and have orders fulfilled for both Amazon’s website and a brand’s website.
-The MCF program is a subset of the Fulfillment by Amazon (FBA) service.
+Amazon Multi-Channel Fulfilment (MCF) is a fulfilment service that uses Amazon’s warehouses to store products and have orders fulfilled for both Amazon’s website and a brand’s website.
+The MCF program is a subset of the Fulfilment by Amazon (FBA) service.